 How do you even know if silicone is in your shampoo or conditioner and, more importantly why does it even matter?

-Silicones are a synthetic polymer and a common ingredient in a wide variety of haircare (including shampoo, conditioner, hair masks), skincare and cosmetics.
+Silicones are synthetic polymers and a common ingredient in a wide variety of haircare (including shampoo, conditioner, hair masks), skincare and cosmetics but here at KIND2 we have an amazing range of silicone free shampoo & conditioner bars so you can wash without the worry of harsh chemicals.

 In hair products, silicones are used for the effects of smoothing, detangling, conditioning and adding volume.
-And while they might make your hair appear healthy and feel silky at first, they accumulate, weighing it down and creating e a barrier that actually prevents moisture from penetrating your hair shaft.
+And while they might make your hair appear healthy and feel silky at first ... they accumulate, weighing it down and creating a barrier that actually prevents moisture from penetrating your hair shaft.

 - Cetyl Dimethicone